Astylodon/Website/docs/deer-lister/configuration.md

 # Configuration

-Deer Lister can be configured by changing the `_internal/config.toml` file.
+Deer Lister can be configured by changing the `config.toml` file.

 ## Protecting folders